 In this article, I have put together everything you need to know about forming your own company.
 So, let’s get into it:

 This is typically what most people refer to as the big idea.
 Of course, if you are thinking of forming your own company, the chances are that you already know why you want to do so.
-Your big idea frames the reason why you want to start a company.
+Your big idea frames the reason why you want to start and register a company.
 After identifying your big idea, develop it and try to justify if this idea is strong enough to start a company or whether this idea is sustainable

 The biggest mistake any budding entrepreneur can make is starting a company without doing proper research.
 Before starting your company, you need to research and identify who your target audience is.
 What segment of the market will buy your product or service?
 Conducting thorough market research will help you identify potential opportunities, market size, value proposition as well as your competitors.
 Apart from researching your market, you also need to research your competitors.
 Identify what the competition is doing that works for them as you may need to adapt their strategy eventually.
 Researching the competition can also help you spot loopholes that you can bank on to improve your product or service.